Medically reviewed by Katelyn Hagerty, FNP

 One thing to know: if you’re hoping to take medication specifically for return to work anxiety, most medications take a bit of time to kick in — so you’ll need to speak with a mental health provider well in advance.

 Many people have been working from home for the past few years thanks to the COVID-19 pandemic.
-Now, as many companies start to require employees to return to the office, it’s understandable that the thought of returning to work can create some anxiety.
+Now, as many companies start to require employees to return to the office, it’s understandable that the thought of returning to work can create some mental health challenges.

 This is called “return to work anxiety” or “reentry anxiety.”
 It’s mostly caused by a fear of contracting COVID-19 or by phobias around social interaction.